watsonwork/watsonwork-brewerydb-java/README.md

 1. Navigate to http://www.brewerydb.com/developers and select 'Start Developing Now'.
 2. Follow the steps to create an account and request api access.
 3. Once approved you will receive an api key by email which you can use when filling out the application.yml file below.

+## Obtain a Google Geocoding api key

+1. Navigate to https://developers.google.com/maps/documentation/geocoding/start and select 'Get Key'.
+2. Follow the steps to create an account and request api access.
+3. Once you receive your key you can use it when filling out the application.yml file below.

 ## Creating Watson Work Services App